RetroDevDaemon/pc88-c/README.md

 maked88.py is a special tool (replaces D88SAVER.EXE) to make/add the files to<br>
 a 2D PC-88 disk image.<br>
 `0 0 1` must be the IPL, `0 0 2` must be the the file to load into RAM.<br>
-Stack/data addresses and load code will need tweaking, and will take<br>
-a bit to adapt to sdcc's assembler.<br>
+I tried to make it as easy as possible to adjust memory addresses and load options.<br>
 <br>
-The disk will auto boot.<br>
+The disk will auto boot!<br>

 A hello world minimal main.c looks like:<br>
 ```